Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "He’s a smart one," Faarek commented.
 "He’d passed the first round of selection for Association with Clan Ironpaw before that explosion."

-"As much as I love a smart Gaoian…" Regaari grunted as he finally managed to work his claws behind the offending module and yank it loose "...right now, we need him to be dumb."
+"As much as I love a smart Gaoian..."
+Regaari grunted as he finally managed to work his claws behind the offending module and yank it loose "...right now, we need him to be dumb."

 "Taken care of," Thurrsto promised.